vimcki/vim-quickfile/README.md

 dependencies=requirements.txt
 ```

-Exclaimer: this is early version and way of binding or reference file
+Note: this is early version and way of binding or reference file
 format may change

 ## Customization